smockle-archive/T280/README.md

 ## Usage

-* To launch graphically, open the `Debug` folder and double-click `T280.app`.
+* To launch graphically, open the `Release` folder and double-click `T280.app`.
-* To launch from the command-line, run `./Debug/t280.sh`.
+* To launch from the command-line, run `./Release/t280.sh`.

 ## Credits